-Battery storage investors will participate in the RCM if they consider it commercially viable.
-As part of the energy transformation, there is currently some uncertainty about potential changes in the reference technology used to price capacity and other elements of the RCM, such as reserve capacity obligations, non-compliance charges and capacity valuation methods.
+Changes in the reference technology used to price capacity and other elements of the RCM, such as reserve capacity obligations, non-compliance charges and capacity valuation methods, can carry implications for expected revenue for participation by all technologies in the RCM.
+Uncertainty about future changes to the RCM can create uncertainty.

-For example, there is uncertainty about the total amount of capacity available in the system and the associated capacity price.
+For example, there is uncertainty about the future total amount of capacity available in the system and the associated capacity price.
 The State Government has announced that no new gas power plants will be constructed after 2030; however, the current benchmark plant used for setting the capacity credit price is a 160 MW liquid-fuelled gas generator.
 Stakeholders have previously raised the concern that the current benchmark facility for setting the capacity credit price is outdated and is unlikely to be a suitable choice for investment in the WEM.